 Musical heritage of Thessaloniki

 Some of Thessaloniki's stories are written in notes.
-Having starting point or destination the Port, Thessaloniki was inhabited by a colorful mosaic of people carrying their own culture and its own music.
+Thessaloniki has long been home to a colorful mosaic of peoples, who arrived in the city bringing with them their own culture and music, the resonance of which can be heard to this day.
 Sounds and melodies from Greece, the Balkans, North Africa, the East by Greek refugees from Asia Minor and the persecuted Spanish Jews, who found a second homeland in Thessaloniki, enriched its musical stave, while during the Byzantine period cantors and hymnographers gave to the city unique ecclesiastical hymns and chants, which are now an important part of the great religious tradition.

 Music History of Thessaloniki